VinPassed

 • Fogging or a water line inside headlight and taillight housings

-A dealer who knowingly sells a flood vehicle has to disclose it in writing, but the word "knowingly" gives a dealer a defense, and a never-branded car has nothing on its title to disclose.
+A dealer who knowingly sells a flood vehicle has to disclose it in writing, but the word "knowingly" gives a dealer a defense.
+A never-branded car has nothing on its title to disclose.
 That is exactly why the inspection plus a national history check carry the weight here.

 Where Florida Leaves Buyers Exposed